Greetings from Finland!

 The short Nordic days are gradually becoming brighter, but sometimes the seemingly slow change can make one feel tired.
-We make up for it with bright colours: sunny yellows and the green of spring flowers and nature awakening from its winter sleep.
+We make up for it with bright colours: sunny yellows and the greens of spring flowers and nature awakening from its winter sleep.
 You will find these motifs in many vintage coffee cups, glasses, and plates, for example: Marimekko Primavera based on a design made by Maija Isola in 1974.
 Did you know that Esteri Tomula also designed a flower pattern called Primavera as early as 1966?
 Both of them have been aptly named after the Latin word for spring.

 The spring song of birds makes us think about new beginnings, love and a cosy little home.
 Clever dishes with multiple uses are really practical, such as Kilta and Teema.
-Many want to find dishes that are easy to mix-and-match and that suit both the man’s and the woman’s tastes.
+Many want to find dishes that are easy to mix-and-match and that suit both men and women.
 The timeless original versions and colours like yellow, are a perfect fit for spring.

-For many spring is a time of graduation or starting at a new job.
+For many, spring is a time of graduation or starting at a new job.
 For Finns, design classics are the most wanted gifts.
-Vintage dishes are charming – are a little more rarer and often prized as gifts.
-Especially beautiful flower vases and bowls, such as Aalto Collection, Kastehelmi, Fauna and Flora are delightful and appreciated presents.
-During spring there are really so many reasons to celebrate.
-Party table settings as well as gifts are filled with soft pastel colours: sky blue, rosy pink, and café-au-lait beige, and even everyday table settings feature the soft tones of heat-storing stoneware dishes such as Tupa, Uhtua, and Karelia.
+Vintage dishes are a charming choice – a little rarer and often prized as gifts.
+Especially beautiful flower vases and bowls, such as the Aalto Collection, Kastehelmi, Fauna & Flora are delightful and appreciated presents that will last for decades.

 The First day of Spring (1.3) this year also happens to be on the same day as Shrove Tuesday or Laskiainen (Winter Sliding Festival).
-We enjoy the snowy hills glittering the spring sunlight and have fun sledding.
+We enjoy the snowy hills glittering with spring sunlight and have fun sledding.
 Afterwards, we drink hot cocoa and gobble up delicious Laskiaispulla buns.
 Finns playfully argue over which is the correct traditional filling: almond paste or raspberry jam?

-March: International Women's Day (8.3.) commemorates women with flowers and gifts.
+International Women's Day (8.3) commemorates women with flowers and gifts.
 Congratulations and praise are given to women for their work at home and in society.
 It’s a great day to celebrate the abundance of female designers that have come from Finland.

-April: Easter (2.4.-5.4.) is the most important celebration of spring.
+Easter (15-18.4) is the most important celebration of spring.
 Families gather together to celebrate the holidays and homes are decorated with yellow spring flowers.
 Finnish Easter specialties include decorations like bunnies (see the popular Arabia Bunny mugs) and easter chicks, as well as painting eggs and growing baby ryegrass in a bowl.
 These traditions all symbolise new life.
 Would you like to check our selection of vintage egg cups?

-May: Vappu (1.5.) is a spring carnival for workers and students alike.
+Vappu (30.4-1.5) is Finland’s big spring carnival for workers and students alike.
 Warm temperatures bring Finns out into the parks and town squares to celebrate.
-The picnic basket is packed with sparkling wine and home-made “sima”, a lemon and honey flavoured mead; as well as sweets like “tippaleipä” funnel cake and finnish-style “munkki” doughnuts, as well as small savory treats.
+The picnic basket is packed with sparkling wine and home-made sima, a lemon and honey flavoured mead; as well as sweets like tippaleipä (funnel cake) and munkki (finnish doughnuts), as well as small savoury treats.

-Finns are environmentally conscious and like to celebrate in style, so often we bring real wine glasses like Iittala Mondo instead of using throw-away plastic ones.
+Finns are environmentally conscious and like to celebrate in style, so often we bring real wine glasses instead of using throw-away plastic ones.
 Dishes are cheerfully and playfully mixed-and-matched together, and extra colour is added to the table setting with Marimekko paper napkins, balloons, and serpentine paper ribbon.

-On Mother's Day (9.5.) it’s time delight our moms.
+On Mother's Day (8.5) it’s time to delight our moms.
 In Finland, it is customary to wake up your mother for morning coffee by singing.
 Moms are brought coffee and cake, and lots of flowers and gifts.
-One traditional gift in Finland has been a particularly beautiful coffee cup bought especially for mom or Moominmamma items.
+One traditional gift in Finland has been a particularly beautiful coffee cup bought especially for mom, as well as collectible Moominmamma items.

 Your shopping cart is empty